knpuniversity/oauth/knpu/security.rst

 Using the ``state`` parameter is just like using a CSRF token with a form: it prevents XSS attacks.
-Imagine I start the authorization process, but use a brower plugin to prevent COOP from preventing me back to TopCluck.
-Then, I post the redirect URL with my valid authorization code to a forum somewhere, maybe with embedded in an image tag.
-Assuming you're logged into COOP, when you view this page, the image tag makes a request to COOP, which exchanges the authorization code for an access token in the background.
+Imagine I start the authorization process, but use a brower plugin to prevent COOP from redirecting me back to TopCluck.
+Then, I post the redirect URL with my valid authorization code to a forum somewhere, maybe embedded in an image tag.
+Assuming you're logged into TopCluck, when you view this page, the image tag will make a request to TopCluck, which exchanges the authorization code for an access token in the background.

 So what?
-Well, in addition to getting the access token, ``CoopOAuthController`` would also save the attacker's ``coopUserId`` to *your* TopCluck account.
+Well, ``CoopOAuthController`` would end up saving the attacker's ``coopUserId`` to *your* TopCluck account.
+This means when the attacker logs into TopCluck using COOP, they'll be logged in as *you*!
-I can now log into TopCluck using my COOP account.
-And when I do, I'll be logged into *your* TopCluck account.

 So, *always* use a ``state`` parameter.
 Fortunately, when you work with something like Facebook's SDK, this happens automatically.
 We didn't realize it, but